 In doing so, they will position themselves to offer not just a more streamlined and efficient environment, but increase growth from customer loyalty by improving the patient experience.

 Using Data as a Driver

 Amazon’s vast amount of customer data has enabled the organization to develop a robust recommender system that suggests products to customers based on past purchases.
-This is especially true for Amazon Prime customers, who spend an average of $1,300 on products compared to non-Prime members who spend just $700 according to Business Insider.
+This is especially true for Amazon Prime customers, who spend an average of $1,300 on products compared with non-Prime members who spend just $700, according to Business Insider.

 Algorithms could also identify purchase patterns and health information of chronically ill or high-risk patients.
 With a shift toward value-driven growth, Amazon may give healthcare systems the tools to use data to prevent sicknesses and help patients get and stay well.

 For the past few years, pharmacy has been a topic at Amazon’s annual meeting.
 This year, Amazon began selling prescriptions in Japan and distributing medical supplies in the U.S. If Amazon can comply with U.S. pharmaceutical regulations, including specialized supply chain rules for controlled substances, and navigate healthcare’s complex payment model, it can change the industry.
 Amazon could make it easier for physicians to order prescriptions and allow patients to fill prescriptions at a convenient time and place.